-\paragraph{Experiment 5: Distributed RJMCMC} Finally we investigate the use of our splitting approach for a vanilla model selection in a RJMCMC setting.
+Finally, we investigate the use of our splitting approach for a vanilla model selection in a RJMCMC setting.
 Our simulation should be seen as a proof of concept as RJMCMC faces numerous issues that make exact inference dependent on various tuning parameters that go beyond the scope of this paper.

-For this purpose we simulate a toy data set of size $N=4,000$ with a binary outcome where the five features exhibit a high correlation of $0.9$.
+For this purpose we simulate a toy data set of size $n=4,000$ with a binary outcome where the five features exhibit a high correlation of $0.9$.

 The data is generated by mixing two data sets.
 Thus, we artificially generate a setting where it is not clear whether to include the third variable.
 See Table \ref{tab:rjmcmc} for more details as well as the appendix.
 The comparison of the different models is shown in Figure \ref{fig:rjcmcm}.
 As the number of splits increase, the estimates of the Bayes factors deteriorate.
 In the current setting going beyond $3$ splits may lead to misleading results due to high variance of the estimates as show our experiment.
 This high variance occurs when combining back the results and is due to several reasons.
 RJMCMC samplers take a long time to mix and less likely models are potentially not explored enough.
-Therefore both the estimates based on the MCMC samples of the chain as well as the sojourn times suffer from high variance that accumulates when combing the results from several splits.
+Therefore both the estimates based on the MCMC samples of the chain as well as the sojourn times suffer from high variance that accumulates when combining the results from several splits.
 There is no guarantee that on all data shards all models of interest are explored, if the data shards are too small.
 In this situation it is not possible to combine the results from several shards back together.

 For our experiments we decided to use a medium sized data set and only a small number of features and thereby making exploration of the relevant models more likely.
 Potential remedies for the evoked problems are an improved estimation of the BF using the method presented in \citet{bartolucci2006efficient} or the construction of more homogeneous splits using stratification.
 In any case, whilst theoretically possible, distributed model evidence will rely on well mixing efficient RJMCMC in each split.